BrettGleason/TriangleCalc/README.md

 #### validate\_input() test
 The validate\_input() function makes sure that the side lengths given by the user are valid nonzero integers within the range of a 32 bit unsigned integer.
 This function has to handle input from command line arguments (where the end of the user input is '\0') as well as input the user gave from stdin (where the end of the user input is '\n').
 Because the get\_side\_length() function is responsible for getting the input from the user from stdin, and because this function calls validate\_input() once it has done so, all the test cases for this function are string literals ending in '\0'.
 The get\_side\_length() test uses the same test cases except ending in '\n' so total coverage is acheived.
-The following test cases are tested:
+The following cases are tested:
 * A large negative integer
 * A small negative integer
 * Zero